Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Asynchronous_Backing/Shallow_Dive_Asynchronous_Backing_Slides.md

 Notes:

+- The dividing line between the left and right is when a candidate is backed on chain
 - Approvals, disputes, and finality don't immediately gate the production of farther candidates.
   So we don't need to represent those steps in this model.